-- 1. Complete an Application for Enrollment online with the required non-refundable application fee before the semester deadlines.
-The application fee is \$35.00.
-The fee maybe waived if prospective students apply by priority deadlines. - 2.
+- 1. Complete an Application for Enrollment online free of charge. - 2.
 Submit a copy of their high school transcript or GED showing graduation dates to PNWCC.
-Students who are applying to the College before they have graduated from high school may send a transcript showing work completed to date but must submit a final transcript showing the date of graduation before attending classes. - 3.
+Students who are applying to the College before they have graduated from high school may send a transcript showing work completed to date but must submit a final transcript showing the date of graduation before attending classes.
+PNWCC requires a minimum 2.0 GPA from your high school experience; however, for students with a cumulate GPA lower than 2.0, conditional acceptance may be granted.
+Conditional acceptance requires enrollment in on-campus courses, participation in student services, and enrollment in no more than 12-semester credits. - 3.
 The Scholastic Aptitude Test (SAT) or American College Test (ACT) are not required but it is highly recommended that the scores be submitted with the application.
 At this time, the College does not require the writing section of the SAT or ACT for acceptance decisions. - 4.
-Where it is determined appropriate, complete the ACCUPLACER Math, Reading and Writing Placement Test at PNWCC. - 5.
+Where it is determined appropriate, complete the ACCUPLACER or ALEKs Math, Reading and Writing Placement Test at PNWCC. - 5.
 Applicants without a high school diploma or GED are required to take the ACCUPLACER Ability to Benefit test and earn scores within the defined acceptable score range to be admitted and to be eligible for Federal Financial Assistance.
 See the Ability to Benefit Test Policy for details.